outdreamer/build-a-cure-1/docs/tasks/ideas.md

     - sales automation
       - types
+        - no sell: 'they dont need you or your purchase, you need them'
-        - trick sell: involves a lie of some sort, like a logical fallacy (not correcting someone, slippery slope)
+        - trick sell: involves a lie of some sort, like a logical fallacy
+          - lie of omission: not correcting someone
+          - logical fallacy: slippery slope
         - hard sell: portraying a non-essential product as essential
           - personal manipulations like:
             - flirting